ensemble-codes/ensemble-avs/README.md

 Attester Nodes validate task execution through the Validation Service.
 Based on the Validation Service's response, attesters sign the tasks.
 In this AVS:

 Task Execution logic:
-- Fetch the ETHUSDT price.
-- Store the result in IPFS.
-- Share the IPFS CID as proof.
+- Task are execured by the agents, the proof of task is sent to AVS

 Validation Service logic:
+- Agets are opt-in to verify tasks
+- AVS Agent recieve proof of task and taskId
-- Retrieve the price from IPFS using the CID.
+- AVS Agent fetches the task from the onchain Task Registry
-- Get the expected ETHUSDT price.
-- Validate by comparing the actual and expected prices within an acceptable margin.
+- Validate by comparing the proof of task with the actual task
 ---

 ## Prerequisites